bewimsical/tetris/README.md

 - Pause and info screens
 - Game over and restart functionality
 - Background music and custom UI styling

+## 📄 Planning & Design

+This repository includes a PDF file, `Tetriminos - grid.pdf`, which documents the design of the game:

+- Grid layout planning
+- Tetrimino structure and rotation logic
+- Coordinate diagrams and implementation notes

+Feel free to open it to understand how the game logic was built from the ground up.

 ## Controls